 - 1.1 We have prepared this Camden Planning Guidance to support the policies in our Local Development Framework (LDF).
 This guidance is therefore consistent with the Core Strategy and the Development Policies, and forms a Supplementary Planning Document (SPD) which is an additional "material consideration" in planning decisions.
-This guidance will replace the Camden Planning Guidance 2006, updating advice where appropriate and providing new guidance on matters introduced or strengthened in the LDF. - 1.2 The Camden Planning Guidance covers a range of topics (such as housing, sustainability, amenity and planning obligations) and so all of the sections should be read in conjunction, and within the context of Camden's LDF.
+The Council formally adopted CPG1 Design on 6 April 2011 following statutory consultation.
+This document was updated on 4 September 2013 following statutory consultation to include Section 12 on artworks, statues and memorials.
+The Camden Planning Guidance documents (CPG1 to CPG8) replace Camden Planning Guidance 2006. - 1.2 The Camden Planning Guidance covers a range of topics (such as housing, sustainability, amenity and planning obligations) and so all of the sections should be read in conjunction, and within the context of Camden's LDF.